keatec/spark-rabbit/README.md

 ## Implementation

-Interface is provided
+Interface provided

 * Events using incoming EventQueues based on the EventNames
-* An instance (of Spark-Rabbit) initialize with an incomming Queue to send Actions to a particle
+* An instance (of Spark-Rabbit) initialize with an incomming Queue to send Actions to a particle connected to this instance

-This repository provides a Client Libary to access the Server using an existing Rabbit instance
+The repository also provides a Client Libary to access the Server using an existing Rabbit instance (```npm run start:client```)

 Additional Ìnformations